sophwats/reproducible-workshops/README.md

 To get started with your own reproducible workshop, clone this repo and make sure your put all the required resorces into your own clone.

+The repository contains the following content:

+* a `doc` folder, containing two files:
+    1. `for-presenters.md` should contain information to aid the presenter of the workshop - from background material adding context, to more general information on the structure and flow of the workshop, detailed information about the workshop content and any other suggestions for the presenter.
+    2. `abstract.md` should contain the workshop abstract.

 Your workshop repository should contain:
 * a `README.md` file, containing basic, high-level information about the lab.
 It should contain the lab title, abstract, keywords, intended workshop length(s) and any other relevant information.
 * a `source` folder, containing any Jupyter notebooks or other source material